tzcl/logseq-monokai/README.md

 TODO: put on Logseq marketplace.

-If you prefer, you also get this theme by:
+If you prefer, you can also get this theme by:

 - Paste this line to your `logseq/custom.css` file:
 - `@import url('https://cdn.jsdelivr.net/gh/tzcl/logseq-monokai@main/custom.css');`